 The MDT will work together to plan the best treatment for you.
-When planning your treatment, they will take a number of factors into account including your age, general health and the stage of the mesothelioma.
+When planning your treatment, they will take a number of factors into account, including your general health and the stage of the mesothelioma.

 Occasionally, you may be offered a choice of treatments.
-If this happens, make sure you have enough information about the different treatments, what is involved and the possible side effects, to help you make the right decision for you.
+If this happens, make sure you have enough information about the different treatments, what’s involved and the possible side effects, to help you make the right decision.

 If you have any questions about your treatment, don’t be afraid to ask your doctor or nurse.
 It often helps to make a list of questions and to take a relative or close friend with you.

-Before you have any treatment your doctor will explain its aims to you.
-You’ll be asked to sign a form saying that you give your permission (consent) for the hospital staff to give you the treatment.
-No medical treatment can be given without your consent, and before you are asked to sign the form, you should be given full information about:
+Before you have any treatment, your doctor will explain its aims.
+They will usually ask you to sign a form saying that you give permission (consent) for the hospital staff to give you the treatment.
+No medical treatment can be given without your consent, and before you’re asked to sign the form you should be given full information about:

-You are also free to choose not to have the treatment or to stop having it.
+You’re also free to choose not to have the treatment.
 The staff can explain what may happen if you don’t have it.
-It’s important to tell a doctor or your nurse if you decide not to have treatment, so they can record your decision in your medical notes.
-You don’t have to give a reason for not wanting to have treatment, but it can help to let the staff know your concerns so they can give you the best advice.
+It’s essential to tell a doctor or the nurse in charge, so they can record your decision in your medical notes.
+You don’t have to give a reason for not wanting treatment, but it can help to let the staff know your concerns so they can give you the best advice.

-However, in most people with mesothelioma, the cancer is at a more advanced stage and any treatment given is with the aim of controlling symptoms.
-For some people this may lead to an improvement and a better quality of life.
-But for others, the treatment will have no effect on the cancer and they will get the side effects of the treatment with little benefit.
+For many people with mesothelioma, the cancer has already spread when it’s diagnosed and treatment is given with the aim of slowing the growth of the cancer.
+This can lead to an improvement in symptoms and a better quality of life.
+However, for some people, the treatment will have no effect on the cancer and they will get the side effects of the treatment with little benefit.

-When a cure is not possible and the aim of treatment is to control the cancer for a period of time, it may be difficult to decide whether to go ahead with treatment.
-Making decisions in these circumstances is always hard, and you may need to discuss your treatment and symptom control in detail with your doctor.
+If you’ve been offered treatment that aims to cure the cancer, deciding whether to accept it may not be difficult.
+However, if a cure is not possible and the purpose of treatment is to control the cancer for a period of time, it may be more difficult to decide whether to go ahead.